Ready for answers! Simply enter your question or keyword below.

 Operas:

-Work = consists of the title of the opera, if necessary catalog number, act, if necessary scene
+Work = consists of the title of the opera, possibly catalog number, act, possibly scene

 - La Traviata, Act I: “Libiamo, libiamo...”